 What we don’t: The most expensive shorts on our list.

 We’ve tested a lot of Arc’teryx’s technical hiking pants over the years, and many have been heavy and almost softshell-like in feel.
-Their Gamma Quick Dry Short bucks that trend, combining thin and quick-drying fabrics (hence the name) with practical storage and the premium fit and finish we’ve come to expect from the brand.
-All of the Gamma’s five pockets have zippers, which is pretty uncommon in the hiking short market, and we love Arc’teryx’s streamlined but functional integrated belt (as long as your pack’s hipbelt rides above the waistband, which has never been an issue for us).
+The Gamma Quick Dry Short bucks this trend, combining thin and quick-drying fabrics (hence the name) with practical storage and the premium fit and finish we’ve come to expect from the brand.
+All of the Gamma’s five pockets have zippers, which is pretty uncommon in the hiking short market, and we love Arc’teryx’s streamlined but functional integrated belt (as long as your backpack’s hipbelt rides above the waistband, which has never been an issue for us).
 And despite their light and airy feel, the shorts are good at blocking wind and surprisingly durable to boot.

-See the Men's Arc'teryx Gamma Quick Dry Short
+See the Arc'teryx Gamma Quick Dry Short

 9. Vuori Ripstop Short ($74)